How to start selling photos and illustrations on microstock

 Registrations

-First of all you need to registrate yourself on some microstock site (it is free of charge).
-Part of the registration process is (in most cases) upload of the copy of your ID – it is a standard procedure for identification.
-On which sites you can registrate yourself?
-Check the list of best microstock agencies and also at the end of the article you will find some recommendation which sites are the best for beginners.
+First of all you need to register yourself on some microstock site (it is free of charge).
+Part of the registration process (in most cases) is to upload a copy of your ID – it is a standard procedure for identification.
+On which sites can you register yourself?
+Check the list of best microstock agencies and also at the end of the article you will find some recommendations of which sites are the best for beginners.

 Step 2.
 Getting approved